scaleway/terraform-provider-scaleway/docs/resources/lb_acl.md

 The following arguments are supported:

-- `frontend_id` - (Required) The load-balancer Frontend ID to attach the ACL to.
+- `frontend_id` - (Required) The ID of the Load Balancer frontend to attach the ACL to.

 - `name` - (Optional) The ACL name.
 If not provided it will be randomly generated.

 - `description` - (Optional) The ACL description.

-- `index` - (Required) The Priority of this ACL (ACLs are applied in ascending order, 0 is the first ACL executed).
+- `index` - (Required) The priority of this ACL (ACLs are applied in ascending order, 0 is the first ACL executed).

 - `action` - (Required) Action to undertake when an ACL filter matches.